Brooklyn Jewish Historical Initiative

 When do we collect information?

-We collect information from you when you register on our site.
+We collect information from you when you register for a tour on our site.

 How do we use your information?